naveen-hub79/istio/README.md

 ```
 The variables specified in the command are as follows:

-'chart' A path to a packaged chart, a path to an unpacked chart directory or a URL.
+'chart' A path to a packaged chart, a path to an unpacked chart directory or a URL\n.
-'release' A name to identify and manage the Helm chart once installed.
+'release' A name to identify and manage the Helm chart once installed\n.
-'namespace' The namespace in which the chart is to be installed.
+'namespace' The namespace in which the chart is to be installed\n.

 - Install the Istio base chart which contains cluster-wide Custom Resource Definitions (CRDs) which must be installed prior to the deployment of the Istio control plane:
 ```